-The Company continues to perform well generating strong cashflow and EBITDA.
-To assess the company's ability to continue to trade cash flow forecasts and budgets to 28 February 2022 have been prepared.
-The Group remains profitable with EBITDA for the year ended 28 February 2021 of £63k and is cash generative and this is expected to continue thereby enabling the Group to meet its current obligations as they fall due and also comply with any loan covenants.
-Sales pipelines remain strong and the Group has already secured some key contracts post the year end.
+To assess the Group's ability to continue to trade, cash flow forecasts and budgets to 28 February 2024 have been prepared.
+The Group remains profitable with EBITDA for the year ended 28 February 2022 of £735k (2021 - £63k).
+The Group's current and future sources of funding are adequate to enable the Group to meet its current obligations as they fall due and also comply with any loan covenants.
+Sales pipelines remain strong and the Group has already secured some key contracts post year end.
+In December 2022, the investors agreed to extend the Group's previous finance agreement with a new target repayment date of 31 December 2024 from that previously of 31 December 2022.